Fort Pitt (1758-1797)

 To this Washington replied "that all the injuries and affronts, that had passed on either side, were now totally forgotten, and that I was sure nothing was more wished and desired by the people of Virginia, than to live in the strictest friendship with them; that the Virginians were a people not so much engaged in trade as the Pennsylvanians, which was the reason of their not being so frequently among them; but that it was possible they might for the time to come have stricter connexions with them, and that I would acquaint the government with their desires."

 Washington and his traveling companions left Pittsburgh the following day for the Ohio Country, returning to Fort Pitt on the afternoon of November 21.
-After another two-day stay, and "defraying the sundry expenses accruing at Pittsburg," Washington left for his trip home to Virginia.
+After another two-day stay, and "defraying the sundry expenses accruing at Pittsburg(h)," he left for his trip home to Virginia.

 Sale Of Fort And The Dunmore Affair